STV4030C – Survey Data Analysis and Design in Political Science

 Course content

-The course is practically oriented in that students learn to design their own surveys and survey experiments, while communicate with others about concrete examples.
-At the same time, much emphasis is put on learning and applying general insights from the large research field on how design decisions affect empirical results.
+The course is practically oriented in that students learn to analyze existing survey data and design their own surveys with concrete tasks throughout the course that will amount to a portfolio.
+These tasks will be assisted in the course’s seminars.
+The course also covers analytical approaches which are specifically relevant for survey research, including power analysis, weighting of survey responses, and factor analysis.
+At the same time, the lectures emphasize learning and applying general insights from the large research field on how design decisions affect empirical results.

-The course should be generally useful for most students given the increasing use of surveys and questionnaires in settings where political scientists make a living (the examples include public administration, journalism, non-governmental organisations, and political parties).
-Also, the course is of immediate relevance for students planning to design new, or use already existing, surveys in their master thesis.
+The course is of immediate relevance for students planning to use primary or secondary survey data in their master thesis.
+The course should be generally useful for most students given the increasing use of surveys and questionnaires in settings where political scientists make a living (the examples include public administration, journalism, non-governmental organizations, political parties, and public opinion).

 Learning outcome